METHOD

 How Does BaZi Guide the Naming Process?

 In Chinese naming tradition, the name is designed as a compensating element.
-If the BaZi chart reveals a deficiency in Water, the namer selects characters that carry Water energy — characters with the water radical (氵), characters whose meanings evoke flow, depth, calm, or adaptability (e.g., 泽 "marsh," 涵 "to contain," 润 "to moisten").
+If the BaZi chart reveals a deficiency in Water, the namer selects characters that carry Water energy — characters with the water radical (氵), or characters whose meanings evoke flow, depth, calm, or adaptability (e.g., characters meaning "marsh" (泽), "to contain" (涵), or "to moisten" (润)).

 If the chart has excessive Fire, the namer might choose characters with grounding Earth energy or cooling Water energy to moderate the heat.
 The goal is not to create a "perfect" chart — perfection in Chinese philosophy is suspect — but to create a dynamic balance where no single element overwhelms the others.